 Investment and Market Risk.
 An investment in the Fund involves a considerable amount of risk.
 Before making an investment decision, a prospective investor should (i) consider the suitability of this investment with respect to his or her investment objectives and personal situation and (ii) consider factors such as his or her personal net worth, income, age, risk tolerance and liquidity needs.
-The value of the loans and fixed-income instruments, short positions and other securities and derivative instruments owned by the Fund will fluctuate, sometimes rapidly and unpredictably, and such investment is subject to investment in the Fund's shares could be worth less than the original amount invested, even after taking into account distributions paid by the Fund and the ability of the Shareholders to reinvest dividends.
+The value of the loans and fixed-income instruments, short positions and other securities and derivative instruments owned by the Fund will fluctuate, sometimes rapidly and unpredictably, and such investment is subject to investment risk, including the possible loss of the entire principal amount invested.
+At any point in time, an investment in the Fund's shares could be worth less than the original amount invested, even after taking into account distributions paid by the Fund and the ability of the Shareholders to reinvest dividends.
 The Fund also uses leverage, which magnifies the Fund's investment, market and certain other risks.